cw: violence, blades, persecution, body control, body horror

 Everything isn't fine, she thinks.
 A flood of panic tells her it’s worse now.
 If she’s with the Ghouls and nothing is happening to her, that means she’s their friend.

 If you’re friends with the Ghouls, the Frost Giants will come for you.
 She didn’t think it that far, but she knows now that has to be how it works.
 The Frost Giants have never liked Ghouls.
 That’s always seemed… okay?
 Not okay, she guesses.
 If they grilled her on it, sure.
-In the walls of her psyche, where it’s just her and maybe the Choker, she’d say it wasn’t okay.
-Say it until the Choker channelled her to untroubled sleep.
+In the walls of her psyche, where it’s just her and maybe the choker, she’d say it wasn’t okay.
+Say it until the choker channelled her to untroubled sleep.

 Now it doesn’t seem fun to be a friend of the Ghouls.
 She looks around her, to see what she can see.
 Looking first for reflective surfaces, like the glimmering glass of the aspiring towers.